Nyeinchanaung/legalexi/README.md

 ### Experiment Highlights

 - **Dataset**:
-  A curated subset of the ContractNLI dataset, consisting of 607 annotated Non-Disclosure Agreement (NDA) clauses, used for fine-tuning and evaluation.
+  A curated subset of the Legal-Clause-Instructions dataset, consisting of Training 4,557 samples and Test 507 samples.

 - **Evaluation Metrics**:
   Performance was assessed using evaluation loss and BERTScore metrics, including Precision, Recall, and F1 score, to measure semantic alignment and output quality.